 How do we use heat more efficiently?

-With wet central heating, you have the same water recirculated around the radiator and pipework system over and over again.
-In time, a layer of sludge builds up which coats the walls of the pipes and radiators.
-This reduces heat flow efficiency and water flow efficiency.
-Make sure you regularly maintain the boiler and central heating system is regularly maintained and the pipework is thoroughly flushed through.
-You can ask advice from your local heating engineer on the interval between flushes to keep it operating in top condition.
+Wet central heating recirculates the same water around the radiator and pipework system over and over again.
+Eventually, a layer of sludge builds up which coats the walls of the pipes and radiators.
+This reduces heat flow and water flow efficiency.
+Make sure you regularly maintain the boiler and central heating system, and thoroughly flush the pipework.
+Also, you can ask advice from your local heating engineer on the interval between flushes to keep it operating in top condition.

 Central Heating Intelligent Controls